Protocols for Use of Church on Main during COVID-19

 - In order to reduce the risk of spreading COVID-19, there shall be no consumption of food in Church on Main until further notice.
 Exceptions include staff and volunteers of Ministry Partners, people experiencing homelessness, and communion.
 Appeals for an additional exemption can be submitted in writing to Pastoral Resident Brent O’Neill and must be approved by Church on Main’s board.

 - Groups must clean and disinfect all touched surfaces before leaving.

-- The Ministry Leader must then alert all attendees, as well as Brent O’Neill and Rev. Dr. Anne Ledbetter, and then fill out an Exposure Report.
+- Within 24 hours, the Ministry Partner Leader must then alert all attendees, Brent O’Neill, and Rev. Dr. Anne Ledbetter, and then fill out an Exposure Report.